DanChurchill/nlp_project_work/README.md

 ### Project Outline:
 - Acquire, clean, and prepare data from the Github Website using their API and a personal access token
+    - Data was aquired from the top 150 results from three independent languages (C+, Python, Java) where the readme is in english
 - Split data and perform initial data exploration to determine what features will be usefull for modeling
-- Train multiple classification models and evaluate on train and validate datasets
+- Train multiple classification models and evaluate on train dataset
 - Choose the model with that performs the best and evaluate that single model on the test dataset
 - Implement a function that accepts text from a readme file and tries to predict the programming lanquage